 Redeemable preferred stock, which is preferred stock subject to mandatory redemption requirements or whose redemption is at the option of the holders.
 Redeemable preferred stock is any stock which 1) the issuer undertakes to redeem at a fixed or determinable price on the fixed or determinable date or dates, whether by operation of a sinking fund or otherwise; or 2) is redeemable at the option of the holders.
 Preferred stock which meet one or more of these criteria would be classified as redeemable preferred stock, regardless of other attributes such as voting rights or dividend rights.

 Perpetual preferred stock, which is preferred stocks which are not redeemable or for which redemption is not at the option of the holder (non-redeemable preferred stock).
-Perpetual preferred stock is any preferred stock which does not meet the criteria to be classified as redeemable preferred stock pursuant to paragraph 3.a.Balance Sheet Amount
+Perpetual preferred stock is any preferred stock which does not meet the criteria to be classified as redeemable preferred stock pursuant to paragraph 3.a.

+Publicly traded preferred stock warrants.

+Balance Sheet Amount

 Preferred stock shall be valued based on (a) the underlying characteristics (redeemable, perpetual or mandatory convertible), (b) the quality rating expressed as an NAIC designation, and (c) whether an asset valuation reserve (AVR) is maintained by the reporting entity: